 All employees, including staff, faculty, administrators, graduate assistants, and student employees, are required by University policy to report any incident of discrimination or harassment, including sexual harassment and sexual misconduct, to the Title IX Coordinator/Equity Officer.
 Mandated Reporters must share the names of all involved parties and any details of the incident made available to the Mandated Reporter.

-This guide provides important information for Mandated Reporters who are responding to a disclosure of sexual misconduct: Guiding Assumptions, Consent, Confidentiality, and Steps to Respond.
+This module provides important information for Mandated Reporters who are responding to a disclosure of sexual misconduct: Guiding Assumptions, Consent, Confidentiality, and Steps to Respond.

 For more information on responding to disclosures:

 - Brené Brown on Empathy vs Sympathy (link)

 - Self-Care for Family & Friends (link) [and Mandated Reporters]

 Employees with a legal obligation or privilege of confidentiality are not considered Mandated Reporters and are not required to report when the information is learned in the course of a confidential communication.
 At UMKC, these employees include the following:

 - Counseling Services (link) – when information is learned as part of a confidential counseling session

 - Student Health & Wellness (link) – when information is learned as part of a confidential medical appointment

 For this exemption to apply, the employee must be employed by the University for the specific purpose and was acting in that capacity when the confidential disclosure was made.
 If the information is not learned in the course of confidential communication, then the employee has the same obligation as a mandated reporter.